For tide, boundaries and other information you can download the MarineMate app.

 Purpose of the sanctuary

-Banks Peninsula has been identified as a hotspot for Hector’s dolphin on the east coast of the South Island.
-Its many bays and harbours are an ideal habitat for Hector’s dolphin and for many other marine animals.
+Banks Peninsula has been identified as a hotspot for Hector’s dolphins on the east coast of the South Island.
+Its many bays and harbours are an ideal habitat for Hector’s dolphins and for many other marine animals.

 History of the sanctuary

-In 2020, The Minister of Conservation, Hon.
-Eugenie Sage, varied the sanctuary following a review of the Hector’s and Māui Dolphin Threat Management Plan.
+In 2020, The Minister of Conservation expanded the sanctuary to its current extent following a review of the Hector’s and Māui Dolphin Threat Management Plan and implemented the current restrictions on seismic surveying and seabed mining.

 Hector’s dolphin